 Your doctor may also recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.

-To avoid passing a bacterial infection along to your partner, wait to have sexual intercourse until you're finished with the treatment recommended by your doctor.
+To avoid passing a bacterial infection along to your partner, wait to have sex until you're finished with the treatment recommended by your doctor.

 Preparing for an appointment